Live in Japan (George Harrison album): History

 In 1991, a year after releasing the second Traveling Wilburys album, Traveling Wilburys Vol. 3, Harrison was persuaded by close friend Eric Clapton to tour Japan with him.
 Although mindful of his troubled 1974 North American tour for Dark Horse, Harrison performed a series of well-received shows in December 1991, which also featured a short set of Clapton's songs.
 The experience proved to be an enjoyable one for Harrison, whose set list included a variety of his Beatles-era songs alongside selections from his solo career.
 It would end up being his final tour before his death, though he had more tours planned.

 Release

 A double album, Live in Japan was issued in July 1992, with production credited to "Spike and Nelson Wilbury", Harrison's two personæ on the Traveling Wilburys releases.
 The live album failed to chart in the United Kingdom and debuted on the Billboard 200 at number 126, its peak position in the United States.
 The album reached number 15 on Japan's Oricon chart.

 It was out of print for many years afterwards until 2004, when Live in Japan was remastered and reissued, both separately and as part of the deluxe box set The Dark Horse Years 1976–1992, on Dark Horse with new distribution by EMI.
 The release offered a bonus SACD 5.1 surround sound remix alongside the original.

+This album was also released as a 2LP vinyl record set in 1992, in 2017, and in 2026.